Britannia Education Trust

 In situations where a pupil complains about another pupil the two children should be brought together and given the chance to explain what has happened.
 Where possible this should be dealt with in the playground by staff on duty, but if necessary the children can be sent to a member of the inclusion team to resolve the issue.
 It is important that a pupil feels that their point of view has been heard and that they are aware of action that will be taken.

-If a child receives a blue sheet during a lunchtime.
-The child will miss the remaining lunchtime as well as the following lunchtime and breaktime, rather than missing classtime.
+If a child receives a blue sheet during a lunchtime, the child will miss the remaining lunchtime as well as two further lunchtimes and two break times.

 The school rules and consequences apply at break times

 A racist incident is any incident which is perceived to be racist by the victim or any other person.
 Racial harassment can be seen as racially motivated bullying.
 Procedures for dealing with victims and perpetrators should be consistent with those used as part of the overall behaviour policy in the school.
 Some bullying is racially motivated and the procedures for dealing with, and recording, racist incidents should be followed.
 For the purpose of this policy and guidance, bullying is defined as a manifestation of physical, verbal or psychological violence, conducted by an individual or group and directed against an individual or group, defenseless in the actual situation.

 Bullying, therefore, should be countered, recorded and monitored.

 b) Procedures For Dealing with Bullying and Racist Incidents